 Communicate with "I" Statements

-Discover Attitude Is All You Need!
-Second Edition to learn how to quickly improve your relationship and communication skills.
+Attitude Is All You Need!
+Second Edition will help you to improve your attitude which improves everything else.

 BASIC FORMAT: I feel . . . when . . . because . . . .